programminghistorian/ph-submissions/en/drafts/originals/visualizing-historic-maps-iiif-allmaps.md

 ### Copy the template

-The `data/allmaps-leaflet-demo.zip` file in this lesson package contains three files that provide a minimal working demo of the Allmaps Leaflet plugin in a simple Leaflet web map.
+The `data/allmaps-leaflet-demo` folder in this lesson package contains three files that provide a minimal working demo of the Allmaps Leaflet plugin in a simple Leaflet web map.
 Those files are: